Structure, Governance and Management

 Royal Papworth Charity's fundraising activities also support Royal Papworth Hospital’s pioneering research activity and vision for the future.

 Royal Papworth Charity is committed to raising vital funds to provide the very best for our patients, their families and our staff.
-Further details of our structure can be found in the Legal and Governance sections of our Annual Reports and Accounts on the Charity Commision website.This report will provide you with information on what we do, what we have achieved and how we go about spending the money given to us.
+Further details of our structure can be found in the Legal and Governance sections of our Annual Reports and Accounts (external link) on the Charity Commission website.This report will provide you with information on what we do, what we have achieved and how we go about spending the money given to us.
 Please take a moment to read it and learn about how your support now and in the future could change the way heart and lung disease is treated forever.

 Our Trustee Board